 Bear Put Spread Definition

-A bear put spread is an options strategy in which you purchase a high strike put and sell a low strike put.
-Like other options strategies, bear put spreads may be traded out-of-the-money (OTM), at-the-money (ATM), or in-the-money (ITM).
-You pursue this trade when you are bearish on a stock, have a downside price target, and have a time horizon.
+A bear put spread is an options strategy in which a trader buys a high strike put and sells a low strike put.
+Like other options strategies, bear put spreads may be traded at different types of moneyness, including out-of-the-money (OTM), at-the-money (ATM), or in-the-money (ITM).
+This strategy is typically used by traders who are bearish on a stock, have a downside price target, and have a defined time horizon.

-The goal is for the underlying asset to be at or below the lower strike by expiration.
+The maximum profit occurs when the underlying asset is at or below the lower strike by expiration.

-The trader will incur a debit (cost) equal to the price of the purchased put option less the price of the sold put option when they enter the trade.
-An investor loses the entirety of their debit if the underlying stock closes above the strike price of the long put (the higher strike price).
+The trader will incur a debit (cost) equal to the price of the purchased put option minus the price of the sold put option when initiating the trade.
+An investor may lose the entirety of the debit if the underlying stock closes at or above the strike price of the long put (the higher strike price) at expiration.

-The closer the strike prices are to the price of the underlying asset, the higher the debit payment is.
-But a higher debit also means a higher potential profit.
+The closer the strike prices are to the price of the underlying asset, the higher the debit incurred.
+Paying a larger debit may reduce the maximum potential profit, since the profit ceiling defined by the strike spread remains fixed.

 How Does a Bear Put Spread Work?

-In options terminology, gains are maximized when the underlying asset trades at or below the lower strike price.
-A bear put spread is cheaper to put on since the sale of the lower strike put helps finance the trade.
+In options terminology, maximum gains are reached when the underlying asset trades at or below the lower strike price at expiration.
+A bear put spread is cheaper to enter since the sale of the lower strike put helps finance the trade.

-Losses are limited to the debit (cost) incurred when the trade is entered.
-Those losses will be incurred if the underlying asset price closes above the strike price of the long put (higher strike price) at expiration.
+Losses are limited to the net debit (cost) incurred when the trade is entered.
+However, early assignment of the short put may occur before expiration, which could result in unexpected exposure.
+Those losses may be incurred if the underlying asset price closes above the strike price of the long put (higher strike price) at expiration.

 Recommended: Bull vs Bear Markets